Manuel Velez v. The State of Texas

-This week, Judge Elia Corenjo Lopez recommended that former death-row prisoner and ACLU client Manuel Velez be given a whole new trial.
+In April 2013, Judge Elia Corenjo Lopez recommended that Velez be given a whole new trial.
 The order was granted after hearing evidence that had Manuel Velez been afforded quality counsel during his first trial – counsel who would have presented evidence of his clear innocence – it is highly unlikely he would have spent four years on death row for a crime he did not commit.

 In June 2012, the Texas Court of Criminal Appeals threw out the death sentence of ACLU client Manuel Velez, ruling it was based on the false testimony of a state expert.
 The court found that both the expert, A.P.
 Merillat – whose false testimony resulted in the reversal two years ago of the death sentence given to another ACLU client – and the prosecutor, should have known the testimony was false, but presented it anyway, leading to an unjust death sentence.